MiragianCycle/OVIWrite/README.md

 Once you overcome that hurdle, install OVIWrite and get writing!

-### I am a writer, not a tech person.
+### I am not a tech person.
 I don't know programming or how to read code.
 This looks overwhelming.
 Is this for me?

 Only you can answer that.
 I don't consider myself to be a tech person - tech savvy, yes but I can barely read code myself.